 Help with hire purchase debt

-If you’re struggling to pay your HP agreement, please contact us.
-We’ll be able to advise you on the best way to deal with your debts.
-You can use our online debt advice tool or call us to speak to an advisor.
+If you are struggling to pay your HP agreement, please contact us.
+We will be able to advise you on the best way to deal with your debts.
+You can use our online debt advice tool at any time of day.